dansoonie/AOA/README.md

 - Minimal UI: Not much effort was put into UI but you can still distinguish list items and Activity items.
 Also, list items appear first in the list if any.

 ## How to Use
+### Import library to your project
+You can clone this project and buid the aoa module to get the aar or just download the prebuilt aar from the release folder.
+Import aar file from the project you are trying to use AOA.

 ### Understanding the entities
 First take note of the following concept
 - AoaItem: Basically any Activity you wish to put in a list is an AoaItem.